karakays/ddns/README.rst

 Installation
 ---------------

-Clone this repository and install
+Install it from source.
+Clone this repository and run

 .. code:: bash

    $ pip install .

-Set your CloudFlare credentials & details
+Next, set your CloudFlare credentials & other details in environmental variables.

 .. code:: bash